-I manage the advertising platform of Apple in France.
+I manage Apple's advertising platform in France.

-Easily share and highlight the Web.
+Share and highlight the Web.

 Current issue: I'm frustrated with the tools available to share content on the web.
 Why do we need to share entire pages or articles when oftentimes, only fractions of them are actually interesting or relevant?